Plovdiv is a city where historical riches and digital opportunities meet.

 Summers in Plovdiv are excellent, with a lot of sun and hot temperatures.
 The winter season is also enjoyable as long as you’re ready to take on low temperatures and, yes, snow.

 It does snow in Plovdiv during the winter season, especially during January and February.
-The temperatures could reach below 10℃ and in combination with the snow, you can expect bigger traffic jams, potential delays in public transportation, and a lot of puddles and slush on the streets.
+The temperatures could reach below 10℃, and combined with the snow, you can expect more extensive traffic jams, potential delays in public transportation, and a lot of puddles and slush on the streets.

-Of course, there’s also the good side to it – snowy Plovdiv is an absolutely stunning view!
+Of course, there’s also the good side to it – snowy Plovdiv is a stunning view!

 4. For many expats, Plovdiv wins over Sofia